Contact us at 914-666-4665

 When Babesia Blocks Lyme Recovery

+Babesia Blocking Lyme Recovery For a complete overview of recovery, see our Lyme disease recovery guide.
 Recovery from Lyme disease is rarely straightforward.
 Many patients pursue multiple therapies—detox programs, dietary changes, and treatments for environmental exposures—hoping to calm persistent symptoms.
-But sometimes the obstacle to recovery is not what patients are treating—it is a coinfection that has not yet been recognized.
-In some cases, Babesia blocking Lyme recovery becomes the missing
+But sometimes the obstacle to recovery is not what patients are treating—it is a coinfection

 When Babesia Blocks Lyme Recovery Read More »